 - Keep the hood and front air inlet free of ice, snow or any other obstruction (such as leaves).
-The heater and defroster will work far better, reducing the chance of fogging the inside of your windows. - When you enter a vehicle in cold weather, turn the blower fan to HI for a few moments before driving.
+The heater and defroster will work far better, reducing the chance of fogging the inside of your windows. - When you enter a vehicle in cold weather, move the fan control to high for a few moments before driving off.
 This helps clear the intake ducts of snow and moisture, and reduces the chance of fogging the inside of your windows. - Keep the air path under the front seats clear of objects.
 This helps air to circulate throughout your vehicle.